Last Modified: August 19, 2021

-“Enterprise Services” means services included in Hootsuite’s Enterprise or Business plans and any other Hootsuite products or services made available to you through an Authorization Form or an Online Order, but does not include: i) Hootsuite’s Self-Serve Services; or ii) any Third-Party Services (including, without limitation, Sparkcentral Services).
+“Enterprise Services” means services included in Hootsuite’s Enterprise or Business plans and any other Hootsuite products or services made available to you through an Authorization Form, but does not include: i) Hootsuite’s Self-Serve Services; or ii) any Third-Party Services (including, without limitation, Sparkcentral Services).

 (b) Headings used in this Agreement are for convenience of reference only and do not affect the construction or interpretation of this Agreement.

 2.1 Enterprise Services.
-During the Term, subject to the terms and conditions of this Agreement, we will: (a) make the Enterprise Services available to you in accordance with the applicable Authorization Form; and (b) host and serve the Enterprise Services in accordance with the Service Level Agreement published at www.hootsuite.com/legal/enterprise-service-level-agreement.
+During the Term, subject to the terms and conditions of this Agreement, we will make the Enterprise Services available to you in accordance with the applicable Authorization Form and the Service Level Agreement published at http://www.hootsuite.com/legal/enterprise-service-level-agreement.

 (a) the Enterprise Services do not help you comply with any laws, rules, or regulations that may apply to your collection or use of Submitted Content, which is solely your responsibility; and